MITRECND/chopshop/docs/chopshop/module_authoring.rst

 will be translated into the current UNIX timestamp (/tmp/%N/%T would put files in /tmp/module\_name/timestamp).

+Binary Modules
+______________

+ChopShop 5.0 (BETA!) introduces the ability to use modules oriented around processing binary data.
+This allows someone to extract information from packet data and then further process that information, without the context of a network connection.
+Further, the binshop program allows you to call those binary-oriented modules directly on a binary without the need for invoking chopshop, allowing you to do the same work without providing a pcap to extract data from.

+Binary modules are very similar to regular modules with a few changes.
+Binary modules, like Secondary modules require an init function and can take a shutdown function.
+To handle binary data, a binary modules must define a 'handleData' function which provides a ChopBinary data object.
+Binary modules can return ChopBinary data if desired to allow other binary modules, downstream to process the data.

+Binary modules have access to the global 'chop' object, same as traditional modules, allowing modules to output information where required.

+To allow the chaining of traditional ChopShop modules with these binary modules, a ChopShop module must, in the 'proto' dict key, indicate that an input will return binary data by using 'ChopBinary' as the value.
+This will tell the framework that given this input, it might return a ChopBinary object.

+Binary modules, to differentiate them from traditional modules, are located in the bin_modules directory and flags are available to provide the location(s) of custom modules.

+To use a binary modules in chopshop, the module name must be prefaced with 'b:' to indicate that this is a binary modules.
+Since technically you can have a traditional and binary module with the same name, this should lessen any confusion or misinterpretation.

 Best Practices for Module Writing
 ---------------------------------